 What Is It?

-The Pre-Law Certificate is an interdisciplinary program that welcomes students of all majors who are interested in possibly pursuing law school.
+The Pre-Law Certificate is an interdisciplinary program that welcomes students of all majors who are interested in attending law school or pursuing graduate education in programs related to law, law and society, legal studies, or other law-related fields.

 In March 2022, the Law School Admission Council (LSAC) made these resources available for those interested in law school: